image

 For those prioritising eco-friendliness without compromising on cleaning power, a laundry sheet, such as those offered by Skipper, is the best choice.
 Skipper's laundry sheets reduce plastic waste and carbon emissions, as well as dissolving completely, leaving no residue, and their lightweight nature ensures lower transportation emissions.
 Skipper also provides a selection of products designed with sustainability in mind, offering simplicity, affordability, and zero waste.

-• Liquid detergents are a staple in many households, as they tend to be less messy than powder detergents.
+Liquid detergents are a staple in many households, as they tend to be less messy than powder detergents.
 Whether it's a liquid washing detergent for delicate fabrics or a robust formula for severe grime, these detergents perform well at various temperatures.
 However, the environmental cost of their plastic containers and the carbon footprint associated with their weight during transportation are significant drawbacks.
+Equally, the volume of water in liquid detergents means they’re heavier to transport, meaning their impact when it comes to going from the factory to the supermarket to your home is higher, too.

 Which Is Better for Cleaning Power?

-• The comparison between liquid and powder detergents often comes down to their cleaning capabilities.
+The comparison between liquid and powder detergents often comes down to their cleaning capabilities.
 Liquid detergents have an advantage when it comes to stain pre-treatment and excel in a wide range of temperatures.
+For example, for things like pesky oil stains that can be stubborn, liquid detergents can be especially useful.
 This versatility makes liquid detergents a suitable choice for tackling various laundry challenges, raising the question: is liquid or powder laundry detergent better?
 In the context of stain removal and temperature flexibility, liquid detergents often come out ahead.

 Which Laundry Detergents Are Cost-Effective?